mdaffarudiyanto/vacation-planner-poc/README.md

 The app shows a 3-day itinerary and a proposal (flight + hotel) under budget.

 Reply yes to book.
-A JSON receipt is written and visible under My Trips.
+A JSON booking receipt is written and visible under My Trips.
-The receipt includes masked card details and a running balance (from data/mock_payment.json).
+The receipt includes masked card details

 ## Project structure